CopperSpice API 1.9.2

 It is possible to implement interfaces by inheriting from QAccessibleInterface and overriding its pure virtual methods.
 In practice it is better to inherit from QAccessibleObject or QAccessibleWidget, which implement part of the functionality for you.
 In the next section, we will see an example of implementing accessibility for a widget by inheriting the QAccessibleWidget class.

-QAccessibleObject and QAccessibleWidget Convenience Classes
+QAccessibleObject and QAccessibleWidget Classes

 When implementing an accessibility interface for widgets you normally inherit from QAccessibleWidget.
 Another option is to inherit directly from the parent QAccessibleObject class, which implements part of the interface for QObject.